 Donovan Lord is a lifelong Dallas native.
-He attended Southern Methodist University for Business, Academy of Art University in San Francisco for Interior Design and also for the NAAB accredited Masters of Architecture program.
+He attended Southern Methodist University for Business, Academy of Art University in San Francisco for his BFA of Interior Design and also for his Masters Degree in Architecture (M.Arch.)

 Self-employed since the age of 25 in creative pursuits, Donovan is that rare combination of artistry and business acumen that few possess.
 Building playing card houses, Lincoln Log structures and drawing floor plans for fun as a young child, as well as playing violin from the age of 5 and piano from the age of 8, Donovan’s future was clear to anyone watching that it would be primarily in architecture and design or music.